-You may voluntarily disclose personal circumstances to REF- circumstances@lancaster.ac.uk Information submitted will be treated confidentially in accordance with our Code of Practice [link] (further guidance on submitting circumstances is available onlinesee also the declaration of circumstances form [link]).
+You may voluntarily disclose personal circumstances to REF-circumstances@lancaster.ac.uk Information submitted will be treated confidentially in accordance with our Code of Practice [link] (further guidance on submitting circumstances is available online).
 The information declared could permit us to submit your information to the REF without the 'minimum of one' requirement (without penalty), or to submit a reduced number of outputs for the overall unit without penalty.
-If (and only if) we apply either form of reduction of outputs, we will need to provide UKRI with individual-level data that you have disclosed-declared about your individual circumstances, to show that the criteria have been met for reducing the number of outputs.
+If (and only if) we apply either form of reduction of outputs, we will need to provide UKRI with individual-level data that you have declared about your individual circumstances, to show that the criteria have been met for reducing the number of outputs.
 Please see the 'Guidance on submissions' document (paragraphs 151-201) for more detail about reductions in outputs and what information needs to be submitted.

 Submitted data will be kept confidential to the REF team, the Equalities and Diversity Advisory Panel, and main panel chairs.
 All these bodies are subject to confidentiality arrangements.
 The REF team will destroy the submitted data about individuals' circumstances on completion of the assessment phase, which will be no later than one month after publication of the results of the assessment exercise.
-Information submitted on individual circumstances will be kept until the end of the REF process i.e. until the REF results are released in December 2021, and will then be destroyed.
-[The REF team will destroy the submitted data about individuals' circumstances on completion of the assessment phase.